department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/team-charter.md

 - For a task to be in **"Validate"**
    - All work related to the ticket is implemented
    - Acceptance criteria have been met
-   - Work is accessible in staging and ready to ship to production
+   - Work is accessible in a review instance and ready for internal team members to review

 - For a task to be **"Done"**
-   - Validation has occured
+   - Internal validation has occured
+   - Merged to master
-   - Each ticket's last comment before closing should reflect when validation has occurred and by whom.
+   - Each ticket's last comment before closing should reflect when validation has occurred and by whom
+   - Any next steps (turning on in Production, stakeholder review, follow up tickets) have been documented

 - If there are new work requests or sudden changes, contact the Product Manager and ask for help to work it into the sprint